gabriel-vanca/Arch-PowerShell/README.md

 ```

-# Included Tech Fonts (Coding and Terminal Fonts)
+# Included Tech Fonts

-The following fonts will be installed automatically
+The following fonts that were designed for coding and terminal usage will be installed automatically.

 ## MonaLisa